 Everyone has their own opinion as to who is the greatest quarterback of all time, but we have used passing yards as the deciding factor here.

-Brett Favre made 297 consecutive starts which undoubtedly helped him to be the only American Footballer to top 500 touchdowns, while Peyton Manning still has time to overhaul the three time MVP in the twiglight of his career.
+Brett Favre made 297 consecutive starts which undoubtedly helped him to be the only player to top 500 touchdowns.

 Dan Marino’s stats fell down in the postseason games and he never won the big one, so would not be in many people’s top five despite his phenomenal regular season record.